7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 15/main_example_in_chapter.md

 ....0001 0000 0010
 ```

-So, you end up with an int containg the original length of 256.
+As a result, you end up combining two single bytes into an int containg the original length of 256.